North Atlantic garbage patch: Awareness and clean-up efforts

-Few efforts have been made to clean up the North Atlantic Garbage Patch, as removing the microplastics "would likely cause as much harm as good because of all the other small creatures in the ocean that would get filtered out too".
+Few efforts have been made to clean up the North Atlantic Garbage Patch.
+According to Kara Law of the Sea Education Association, removing the microplastics "would likely cause as much harm as good because of all the other small creatures in the ocean that would get filtered out too".
 On 11 April 2013, in order to create awareness, artist Maria Cristina Finucci founded The Garbage Patch State at UNESCO –Paris in front of Director General Irina Bokova.
 The Garbage Patch State was first in a series of events under the patronage of UNESCO and of Italian Ministry of the Environment, sparking a series of art exhibits across the world used to bring attention to the size and severity of the garbage patches and incite awareness and action.

 Dutch inventor Boyan Slat and his nonprofit organization The Ocean Cleanup is developing technology to rid the oceans of plastic.
 Cleanup is planned to start in the Great Pacific Garbage Patch first, and eventually move around to the other patches across the globe.
 Aside from cleaning the microplastics from the oceans, the Ocean Cleanup is also developing technologies to remove larger pieces of plastic from rivers, which are largely attributed as the main sources of plastic in the ocean.